XueHansel/crawler_image/README.md

 ## data_del.py

 If you have download many pictures, some pictues maybe be damaged.
-When you use this picture by PIL, may be you'll get EXF warinig.
+When you use this picture by PIL, may be you'll get EXIF warinig.

 So you must delete this damaged image.

+### The chinese tutorial was posted in https://zhuanlan.zhihu.com/p/97060258